 Payment can only be made following satisfactory delivery of pre-agreed certified products and deliverables.
+The term "satisfactory" means delivery in accordance with the Call-Off Contract and any applicable mutually agreed acceptance criteria.

 Before payment can be considered, each invoice must include a detailed elemental breakdown of work completed and the associated costs.
 All invoices must include the following information: